data-integrations/wrangler/docs/directives/set-charset.md

-# Setting Character set encoding
+# Set Charset

-SET-CHARSET directive sets the encoding of the current data to easily convert it to a String.
+The SET-CHARSET directive sets the encoding of the current data and then converts it from that to a UTF-8 string.

 ## Syntax
 ```
  set-charset <column> <charset>
 ```

+* `column` is the name of the column to be converted
+* `charset` is the charset to be used in converting the column

 ## Usage Notes

-This directive sets the character set of ```column``` that it is currently in.
-Once set, it decodes it to UTF-8.
-Upon conversion, the ```column``` is then converted to UTF-8 string.
+This directive sets the character set of `column` to `charset`.
+It decodes the column using that `charset` and converts it to a UTF-8 String.